Split During Transaction using _payment

 JSON` This parameter must include the list of aggregator sub transaction IDs and sub amounts as follows:

-- aggregatorSubAmt: The transaction amount split for the aggregator is posted in this parameter.
+• aggregatorSubAmt: The transaction amount or percentage split for the aggregator is posted in this parameter.
 This field is mandatory.

-- aggregatorCharges: The transaction amount split for aggregator charges is posted in this parameter.
+• aggregatorCharges: The transaction amount or percentage split for aggregator charges is posted in this parameter.
 This field is optional.

 Note: Only the parent aggregators can have the aggregatorCharges field as part of their JSON to collect charges.